Castlebar: Western Hat Factory and Little Jerusalem

 In 1939, Castlebar became a refuge for Jews escaping Central Europe.
-Members of that community established the Western Hat Factory, officially opened on 1 May 1940 under the direction of Franz Schmolka, a Slovakian Jewish industrialist.
+Members of that community established the Western Hat Factory, officially opened on 1 May 1940 under the direction of Franz Schmolka, a Slovak Jewish industrialist.
 The factory became one of the most significant employers in the town, at its height providing work for up to 270 people.
 It operated entirely on turf-generated steam and was considered a pioneering model of sustainable, locally-powered industry for its time.
 The Bishop of Galway Michael Browne blessed the factory and encouraged local Catholic women to purchase hats from the factory to wear to mass instead of headscarves.

 The factory was part of a broader effort by the Irish government, led by then-Minister for Industry and Commerce Seán Lemass, to attract Jewish refugees with industrial expertise to revitalise Ireland's underdeveloped western counties.
 Schmolka and Irish Jewish businessman Marcus Witztum, along with other Jewish entrepreneurs from Austria, France, and Czechoslovakia, were granted permission to relocate both personnel and equipment to Ireland.
 Witztum used the opportunity to helps Jews escape Nazi persecultion.
 Around thirty Jewish families came to Castlebar during this period, many of whom settled in the Blackfort area on the Newport Road.
 This neighbourhood became informally known as “Little Jerusalem”.

 Following the end of World War II, the Jewish population in Castlebar began to decline.
 Some families returned to continental Europe, while others moved to Dublin or emigrated elsewhere.

 The hat factory continued to operate until the 1980s, remaining a central part of Castlebar’s industrial landscape for over four decades.
 The Factory provided stable employment for local families and was a major contributor to the town’s post-war economy.
 The factory produced a range of high-quality felt hats, many of which were exported abroad.
 During its peak years in the 1940s and 1950s, the factory employed up to 270 workers.
 The technical expertise of the founders, combined with local labour and raw materials such as turf and wool, made the factory a rare success story in a region otherwise beset by emigration and limited industrial development.

 By the 1970s, however, changing fashion trends, global competition, and the decline of the felt hat industry led to a gradual downturn in business.
 In 1981 the Western Hat Factory closed its doors.